Rose Value™ — QOL Improvement Contributions

 *The image is a hypothetical case and may differ from information on actual products of our Group.

-QOL Improvement Assessment Index— Rose Value™ Index
+QOL Improvement Assessment Index - Rose Value™ Index

-Contributions Rose Value™ Index evaluation categories
+Contributions Rose Value™ Index

 Enriching life and society